Race Dates – Hobbler Half Marathon

 At the finish line of the Hobbler Half marathon, you’ll find a well-deserved party for all the family.
 There’s a plethora of things to do from getting a massage, to delicious free breakfasts, face painting and bounce houses (for the kids- or perhaps those adults who fancy it)!

 There’s an enjoyable award ceremony at around 9.30am to announce the overall winners of each age category and race.
 Cash prices are on offer for the winners, and all will receive their medal after the official results are in.
-All in all, this is a highly recommended half marathon that’s organised, enjoyable and accessible for beginners and more experienced runner’s alike.
+All in all, this is a highly recommended half marathon that’s organized, enjoyable and accessible for beginners and more experienced runner’s alike.
 Running with such gorgeous scenery in the distance is a highly therapeutic experience that those mostly city-based marathons can’t compete with!
 As with every running event, ensure that you prepare yourself by training adequately.